appfog/afdocs/README.md

 The live site is hosted on GitHub Pages, which simply pulls from this repo's "gh-pages" branch.

 The markdown file structure is pretty straightforward and self-explanatory.
-You can make your changes, then test them by running the following command from the repo's root directory:
+You can make your changes, then generate the site by using the following in the repo's root:

-    $ jekyll --server
+    $ jekyll

-or:
+When you're done, add, commit, and push your changes.

+### Testing

+To test the generated site in the browser, you can use jekyll's default local server:

     $ jekyll --server --auto

-which will regenerate the site automatically whenever you make a change.
+Go to `0.0.0.0:4000` in your browser to see a live version.

+You'll have to append `.html` to links generated, though, since the default version of Webrick doesn't do redirects.

+If you have node installed, you can use the included `app.js`.
+First, install `node connect`:

+    $ npm install connect

+Then:

+    $ node app.js

-Go to 0.0.0.0:4000 in your browser to see a live version.
+Go to `0.0.0.0:3000` in your browser to see a live version.

-When you're done, add, commit, and push your changes.

-Note: In the local jekyll server, clean URLs don't work right, so you might have to append ".html" to generated links.

 ### AF Docs Style Guide

 * Capitalization in Titles Like This
-* command line formatting: "$ pf clone"
+* command line formatting: "$ af login"
 * SSH key
 * AppFog user console: "app console"
 * local terminal: "terminal"